 You can take the following steps at home to care for your CVAD.

-• Always wash your hands before you touch your central line.
+• Always wash your hands with soap and water before touching your device.

 When should you call for help?